open-component-model/ocm-spec/doc/02-processing/04-digest.md

 - map serializes as alphanumerically ordered list of fields (to define unique order)
 - field is map with two keys 'name', 'value'

-The process and the format is described here.

 ## Artifact Digests

 As described, resources have a digest field to store the content hash.
 Different resource types will use a different normalisationAlgorithm: